cedar-policy/rfcs/text/0101-policy-store-specification.md

 ### Lack of a recommended method to co-locate and bind policies, schema, and other information

-Cedar does not prescribe any method or system that co-locates and binds together the information about the schema, and the policies that use that schema.
-In Cedar, a policy's binding with its schema happens at the time of evaluation.
+Cedar does not prescribe any method or system that co-locates and binds together the information about the schema and the policies that use that schema.
 This approach gives flexibility to combine any schema with any policy at evaluation time.
 But in practice, more often than not, the policies are targeted to a specific schema, which they use every time.

 The following drawbacks stem from not having a prescribed method of co-location and binding the policy, schema, and other information:

-* **Versioning**: in the audit logs to create a cryptographic chain of custody, it's critical to know the exact version of the policies at evaluation time.
-Formally binding the policies and schema makes the audit logs more clear
+* **Versioning**: In the audit logs to create a cryptographic chain of custody, it's critical to know the exact version of the policies and the schema used at evaluation time.
+For example, when using schema-based entity parsing.
+Formally binding the policies and schema makes the audit logs more clear.
 * **Productivity**: Developers will have to separately map all the assets individually.
 Federated identity protocols like SAML and OpenID typically bundle entity metadata, which simplifies both development and operations
 * **Risk**: The lack of a formal binding increases the risk of error, e.g., using the wrong schema or schema version